- Specie: Paperbark Tree

 The Paperbark is native to Australia, hence easy link to the eucalyptus.
 I can’t really imagine these trees in the wild since they are so thoroughly domesticated here.
 I am guessing they would be similar to a pine forest, with individuals forming vertical columns along the forest floor.

 Despite my impression of them as natives of arid and dry areas, Paperbarks actually grow along riverbanks and swamps, and is capable of growing with its roots submerged in water.
-This particular attribute is perhaps the reason for this trivia tidbit, that Paperbarks were imported into the Florida Everglades, also full of swamps, as an attempt to drain wetland but ended up becoming a major invasive specie that is killing off native species and destroying habitats for local animal population.
+This particular attribute is perhaps the reason for this trivia tidbit, that Paperbarks were imported into the Florida Everglades, also full of swamps, as an attempt to drain wetland but ended up becoming a major invasive specie that is killing off native species and destroying habitats for the local animal population.

 Another trivia worthy fact is that some related members of the Paparbark Tree is also called the Tea Tree, a name that can be traced back to Captain Cook’s visit to Australia, when sailors used the leaves of the tree as a substitute for tea, presumably because they ran out after such as epic sea journey.
 As you might have notice, that quirky taxonomy also links the specie to yet another light bulb moment, as main ingredient for ‘tea tree oil,’ the natural disinfectant with that distinct and pungent scent.